Our Approach to Anal Cancer

 MD Anderson’s Colorectal Center treats more patients with anal cancer than most other cancer centers in the nation.
-This depth of experience and expertise sets us apart, enabling us to offer you the most accurate diagnosis methods and the very latest treatments for anal cancer.
+This depth of experience and expertise sets us apart, enabling us to offer you the most accurate diagnosis methods and the very latest anal cancer treatments.

 Your care plan is customized by a team of renowned anal cancer specialists.
 They work together to ensure the most-advanced therapies with the fewest possible side effects.
 During treatment and beyond, they are supported by specially trained nurses, social workers, nutritionists and others.

 Our high level of experience in minimally invasive and sphincter-sparing surgeries and other innovative techniques can help many people with anal cancer.
 We offer the most advanced therapies for every type of anal cancer, including in people with HIV and AIDS.
 Because we know quality of life is important, we make every effort to preserve the sphincter, without affecting control of bowel movements.

 Leading-Edge Anal Cancer Treatment and Research

 As one of the world’s largest cancer research centers, MD Anderson is leading the investigation into new methods of anal cancer diagnosis and treatment.
 You benefit from the most advanced research and a range of clinical trials of new agents.

 And, at MD Anderson you’re surrounded by the strength of one of the nation’s largest and most experienced comprehensive cancer centers.
 We have all the support and wellness services needed to treat the whole person – not just the disease.

 If you have been diagnosed with anal cancer, we’re here to help.
 Call 1-877-632-6789 to make an appointment or request an appointment online.